Robin of Sherwood: Attempts at a revival

 After the series ended, Carpenter and Knight tried several times to revive the show.
 First, Knight attempted to gain funding from US producers for a fourth season, but was unsuccessful.
 Carpenter then wrote a script for a feature film adaptation of the series, and attempted to gather funding.
 Carpenter said in a 1990 interview that the film was intended to star the TV series' regular cast, with a new actor playing Robin if Connery was unavailable.
 Carpenter also said that the film would not be an adaptation of the unmade fourth season, but "a story on its own".
 The appearance of two Robin Hood films in 1991 (Robin Hood and Robin Hood: Prince of Thieves) meant that Carpenter and Knight could not interest potential producers in a third Robin Hood film.
-Coincidently, Jason Connery's father Sean Connery cameoed as King Richard in the second film.
+Coincidently, Jason Connery's father Sean Connery cameoed as King Richard in the second film, having previously played an ageing Robin in Robin and Marian (1976).